jambonz/next-static-site/markdown/docs/supporting-articles/deploying-with-redis-sentinel.md

 It's recommended to have at least three Redis Sentinel instances for a robust deployment.
 A typical configuration could have one Redis master, two Redis slaves, and three Redis Sentinel instances spread across three servers for a robust deployment.

-When running jambonz against a standalone Redis server (which again, is the default), you may notice these environment variables being passed to many of the jambonz Node.js apps:
+When running jambonz against a standalone Redis server (which again, is the default), you may notice these environment variables being passed to many of the jambonz Node.js apps, e.g. for a jambonz-mini on AWS:
 ```
       JAMBONES_REDIS_HOST: '127.0.0.1',
       JAMBONES_REDIS_PORT: 6379,